clickmimo/clickmimo.github.io/_posts/thm/2022-1-31-brooklyn-nine-nine.md

 Here we go, we are root.
 Now just find the root flag. </br>

 Okay we were able to find the both flags but I wasn't able to find out what is hidden inside the image.
-I tried all the password which I found as steghide passphrase but no one was correct.
+I tried all the passwords which I found as steghide passphrase but non of them was correct.
 After some research I found a tool called `stegcracker` which allowed me to find out the passphrase.

 ```
 stegcracker brooklyn99.jpg /usr/share/wordlists/rockyou.txt